pss10c/markdown-cv/index.md

   * facilitating the work of my team and ensuring the team's smooth operation

 - Projects that I have been part of include network security gateways <a href="https://www.clavister.com/products/ngfw/">NetWall</a>, <a href="https://www.clavister.com/products/netshield/">NetShield</a>, gateway management system <a href="https://www.clavister.com/products/incenter/">InCenter</a> and others.
 This work involved:
-  * indentifying use-cases, formalizing requirements and developing high-level design description and feature breakdown.
+  * indentifying use-cases, formalizing requirements and developing high-level design description and feature breakdown
   * developing network traffic processing systems, network protocol implementations, application level gateway features, enterprise and telecom security gateway features etc.

 - Most of the development done in C, C++, and Javascript / Node.js.
 - Apart from my main projects, I have advocated and contributed to the improvement of internal systems to improve, optimize, and simplify engineering work at the company.
 - As a scrum master, I have been identifying and solving blockers and other obstacles in the team's daily work, hosting planning, retrospective, and other meetings, and looking over the agile process.